GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

 \subsection{Denoising-Based Driver Assistance}

-We introduced a denoising technique for assistance converting an unskilled driver CI into a skilled driver CI.
-To achieve this, we assumed that the unskilled driver CI was the same as the skilled driver CI with noise $\tilde{n}$,
+We introduced a denoising approach for driver assistance to transform an unskilled driver {control input} into an assisted {control input} that emulates a skilled driver.
+To achieve this, we assumed that the unskilled driver {control input} was equivalent to the skilled driver {control input} with noise $\tilde{n}$,

 Based on this assumption, we introduced the DAE to provide assistance.
-We introduced a skip-connected long short-term memory (LSTM) to address real-time sequential inputs based on reports that LSTM-based autoencoders are highly effective in restoring sequential data \cite{srivastava2015unsupervised}, and that skip connections between LSTM layers are effective in considering the past hidden states of sequential data \cite{kieu2019outlier}.
+We introduced a skip-connected long short-term memory (LSTM) to address real-time sequential inputs based on reports that LSTM-based autoencoders are highly effective in restoring sequential data \cite{srivastava2015unsupervised}.
+We added skip connections between LSTM layers because they effectively consider the past hidden states of sequential data \cite{kieu2019outlier}.